Victor-0xf0000/luv2d/README.md

 # LUV2D
-Luv2D is a game framework written in c++, It uses SDL2 as window management, and OpenGL 1.1 in the render pipeline.
+Luv2D is a game framework written in c++, It uses SDL2 for window management, and OpenGL 1.1 in the render pipeline.

 # Why OpenGL 1.1?